-Distribution: Widely distributed throughout Washington; British Columbia south to California, east to the Great Plains.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and Great Plains.

 Habitat: Open areas at low elevations where moist at least in spring.

 Annual, usually much branched, 3-15 cm. tall, densely covered throughout with loose, white, woolly hairs.

 Leaves alternate, broadly oblanceolate to oblong, entire, 1-3.5 mm. long and 2-10 mm. wide.

 Heads in small, leafy-bracted, tight clusters, in the leaf axils and at the ends of the branches; involucre 3-3.5 mm. high, densely woolly below, the bracts brown with whitish, papery tips; corollas all tubular, the outer ones numerous, slender and pistillate, the few inner ones coarser and perfect, all whitish, becoming tan in age; receptacle naked; pappus of capillary bristles, distinct to the base.